-Ward: Both Wards Date: 4 September 2015 Precinct: All Precincts File Ref: SC436 Attachments: 1 - Summary of Submission2 - Amended Policy No. 7.7including tracked change .1 - Parking Tabled Items: Nil Reporting Officers: T Elliott, Strategic Planning J O'Keefe, Manager Policy 8 Responsible Officer: G Poezyn, Director Planning Services
+Ward: Both Wards Date: 4 September 2015 Precinct: All Precincts File Ref: SC436 Attachments: 1 - Summary of Submissions 2 - Amended Policy No. 7.7.1 - Parking and Access (as advertised including tracked changes with further amendments) (updated) Tabled Items: Nil Reporting Officers: T Elliott, Strategic Planning Officer J O'Keefe, Manager Policy & Place Responsible Officer: G Poezyn, Director Planning Services

 - 1. NOT PROCEED with advertised amendments to Policy No. 7.7.1 Parking and Access in accordance with Clause 47 of Town Planning Scheme No. 1; - 2.
-AUTHORISES the Chief Executive Officer to advertise a revised amendment to Policy No. 7.7.1 Parking and Access, as shown in Attachment 2, pursuant to Clause 47 of the City of Vincent Town Planning Scheme No. 1 and the City's Policy No. 4.1.5 Community Consultation; - 3.
+AUTHORISES the Chief Executive Officer to advertise a revised amendment to Policy No. 7.7.1 - Parking and Access, as shown in Attachment 2, pursuant to Clause 47 of the City of Vincent Town Planning Scheme No. 1 and the City's Policy No. 4.1.5 - Community Consultation; - 3.
 INSTRUCTS Administration to commence a full review into the City's Parking Policy and report back to Council by October 2016; and - 4.
 NOTES the submissions received in relation to the previous advertising of the amendment, included as Attachment 1 and ENDORSES Administrations responses to those submissions.